Shelter (Porter Robinson and Madeon song)

-"Shelter" is a song by American DJ and record producer Porter Robinson and French DJ and record producer Madeon, released as a single on August 11, 2016.
+"Shelter" is a song by American DJ and record producer Porter Robinson and French DJ and record producer Madeon, released as a non-album single on August 11, 2016.
 In October 2016, a music video, produced in collaboration with A-1 Pictures, was released.

-In support of the single, both Robinson and Madeon embarked on a concert tour; Shelter Live Tour from September 29, 2016, concluding on April 23, 2017, launching numerous live shows across North America, Europe, Asia and Australia.
+In support of the single, both Robinson and Madeon embarked on a joint tour, the Shelter Live Tour.
+The tour began September 29, 2016, with the final performance happening on April 23, 2017 at Coachella 2017.

 Background

 Prior to beginning their professional music careers, Porter Robinson and Madeon met for the first time in a music production Internet forum when they were 14 and 12 years old, respectively.
 Recalling their past together, Robinson stated that at the time they met, "Neither of us had even a whimper of a music career obviously, and we were kind of rivals.
 We were both the young kids who were making music on that forum, and so we competed with each other."
 As their musical careers developed, the two continued to share music with each other.
 While developing a friendship, they each became successful independent of the other.

 "Shelter" is Robinson and Madeon's only collaboration.
 Madeon stated, "Both Porter and I started working with people in-person when we started making our respective albums and appreciated how much more collaborative you can get...
 Our intent was to make music that would reflect our friendship."
 Robinson and Madeon have stated that they do not plan to continue collaborating after "Shelter".
 Explaining the decision, Madeon stated, "If we kept 'Shelter' going for too long, then the ways that our tastes don't fully overlap would become frustrating."